Lebanon above Jébeil is of great historical

 finest inhabited points of Joubbat El Mneitra.
 It

-is remarkable for the verdure of its landscapes, the
+is remarkable for the verdure of its landscapes,

-abundance of its sources of water and the mildness
+the abundance of its sources of water and the mildness

-of its climate, and so was like a cradle in the Lebanese
+of its climate, and so was like a cradle in the

-mountainsides.
-From here we understand the signification
+Lebanese mountainsides.
+From here we understand

-of the term Yannouh, which is of Semitic origin and
+the signification of the term Yannouh, which is

-be made to fit in with a visit to Byblos, although
+A tour to Yannouh can be made to fit in with a visit

-the village really deserves a day to itself.
+a day to itself.

 This Phoenician center of Yannouh is halfway between